Department of Anthropology and Sociology

 Why study MA Medical Anthropology and Mental Health at SOAS?

-• We are ranked 5th in the UK and 12th in the world for Anthropology (QS World University Rankings 2023), and 4th in the UK in the 2023 Times/Sunday Times League Table)
+• SOAS is a world-leading Anthropology Department ranked 5th in the UK and 12th in the world for Anthropology (QS World University Rankings 2023)

 • SOAS is ranked 6th in the UK for employability (QS World University Rankings 2023).